getDolla/blockchain/README.md

 > English version: Use the version marked **EN**
 > 中文版: 用标 **CN** 的版本
 - ### How do I use this?
+- ### Why should I use this blockchain app instead of cloud-storage?
+- ### Help! blockchain.exe is frozen/not responding!
+> Just wait (until it crashes).
+It might be computing the file's hash, sending a large file, or another computer just so happens to upload a file to the blockchain at the same time.
 - ### Help!
 I can't update my blockchain!
 > Open the **file** blockchain with a text editor and paste this: